Top 57 PostgreSQL Interview Questions + Answers in 2024

 While you’re more likely to experience general SQL questions related to database queries and foundational knowledge in most company interviews, PostgreSQL questions are often pitched to catch you off-guard.

-If you’re looking for PostgreSQL questions commonly asked in data and tech position interviews, you’ve come to the right place.
-We’ll discuss the top 55 PostgreSQL questions with ideal answers and share a few tips for approaching them effectively.
+If you’re looking for PostgreSQL interview questions commonly asked in data and tech positions, you’ve come to the right place.

 What PostgreSQL Questions Are Commonly Asked in Interviews?